It’s Monday morning and we have a case of the “Where’s my.”

 All of us fight to stay organized on a daily basis for many reasons.

 Educators cite being organized as the key to academic success, especially in college.
-Being organized not only leads to higher test scores, it also results in more on time assignments and lower stress.
+Being organized not only leads to higher test scores, but it also results in more on time assignments and lower stress.

 Being organized doesn’t only help stress levels in school.
 A disorganized home or office has also been found to contribute to increased stress levels.
 Chronically high levels of stress can lead to depression, fatigue, fights, and lower productivity.